 Code of Conduct Policy

-yəhaw̓ is committed to creating programs free of harassment, discrimination, sexism, and threatening or disrespectful behavior. yəhaw̓ is intended to be a safe space for all people, especially Indigenous women, femmes, young people, and those most vulnerable in our communities.
-We reserve the right to deny access to, or remove from our events and venues, those who have violated the sacred and remain unrepentant with no movement towards healing and reconciliation.
+yəhaw̓ is committed to creating programs free of harassment, discrimination, sexism, and threatening or disrespectful behavior. yəhaw̓ is intended to be a safe space for all, including Indigenous womxn, Two Spirit people, youth, and those most vulnerable in our communities.
+We reserve the right to deny access to, or remove from our events and venues, those who have violated the sacred, especially those who remain unrepentant with no movement towards healing and reconciliation.

 If you have in the past or are currently making others feel uncomfortable, or unsafe, we encourage you to begin a conversation with the curatorial team (Tracy Rector, Asia Tail, and Satpreet Kahlon), and for the sake of larger community values and empowerment of the Indigenous artists in our show, we request you remove yourself from yəhaw̓ programming.